eeghor/tennis-match-start-times-scraping/README.md

-# tennis-match-start-times-scraping
+## Scraping tennis.wettpoint.com
-Scrape the times when matches started from tennis.wettpoint.com
+Scrape the times when matches started from tennis.wettpoint.com.
+There's other useful information too.